LAST UPDATED: 23/07/2021

 Step #1 Contact HZJZ

 Contact the county institute of public health (HZJZ) according to your current Croatian address called “boravište”.
 Call them and tell them that you want to get on the vaccination list.
+Each county HZJZ will provide you with the latest information.

 You must provide them with this information: